rhventures/react-native-dropdown-selector/README.md

 Called when the user selects an item from the selector. <br />
 Type: `Function (e: Data) => void` (single select) or `Function (e: Data[]) => void` (multi select)

+## Devlopment

+To contribute to the development of this project, please refer to the [development guide](./docs/Development.md).